ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/docker-build-cloud/cloud.md

 ---
-# User change
 title: "Setup and build images with Docker Build Cloud"

 weight: 2

 layout: "learningpathall"
 ---

-## Building multi-architecture container images
+## Methods to build multi-architecture container images

 Building multi-architecture container images is challenging for complex projects.

-There are 2 common ways to build multi-architecture images, and both are explained in [Learn how to use Docker](/learning-paths/cross-platform/docker/).
+There are two common ways to build multi-architecture images, and both are explained in [Learn how to use Docker](/learning-paths/cross-platform/docker/).

 The first method is to use instruction emulation.
 You can learn about this method in [Build multi-architecture images with Docker buildx](/learning-paths/cross-platform/docker/buildx/).
 The drawback of emulation is slow performance, especially for complex builds which involve tasks such as compiling large C++ applications.

-The second method is to use multiple machines, 1 for each architecture, and join the container images to make a multi-architecture image using Docker manifest.
+The second method is to use multiple machines, one for each architecture, and join the images to make a multi-architecture image using Docker manifest.
 You can learn about this method in [Use Docker manifest to create multi-architecture images](/learning-paths/cross-platform/docker/manifest/).
-The drawback of using manifest is complexity, multiple machines are required to execute a multi-step process.
+The drawback of using a manifest is complexity, multiple machines are required to execute a multi-step process.

-Docker Build Cloud provides a way to build multi-architecture images with higher performance and lower complexity compared to the two methods listed above.
-With Docker Build Cloud you don't need to worry about build hardware, instruction emulation, or joining images together manually.
+Docker Build Cloud provides a way to create multi-architecture images with higher performance and lower complexity compared to the two methods listed above.
+With Docker Build Cloud you don't need to worry about extra hardware, instruction emulation, or joining images together manually.
 Docker Build Cloud is a cloud service that takes care of everything, transparently.

 ## Before you begin

 You can use any computer running Docker to complete this Learning Path.

-To confirm that Docker is installed correctly run the following command:
+To confirm that Docker is installed run the following command:

 ```console
 docker run hello-world
 ```

-If Docker is installed and working correctly you see the following message:
+If Docker is installed and working you will see the following message:

 ```output
 Hello from Docker!